sundar7D0/mapping-dsp-algorithms-to-hardware/README.md

 # mapping_DSP_algorithms_to_hardware
-All verilog, C/C++ and python codes used for "Mapping digital signal processing algorithms to hardware" along with their usecase and summary is present
+All verilog, C/C++ and python codes used for "EE5332: Mapping digital signal processing algorithms to hardware" course at [IIT Madras](https://www.iitm.ac.in/academics), along with their usecase and summary is available.
+The course content (reading material, videos, etc.) can be found [here](https://www.youtube.com/playlist?list=PLco7dux9L7g1RrB8TqUVCMEeu86D7azeg).